Virtual Panel Discussion

-June will mark six full months into 2021: six months of a new presidential administration, reckonings for racial injustice, and the unpredictably evolving post-coronavirus reality.
-Six more months of hindsight with which to clock what even happened that year, and also for evaluating how the events of 2020 have continued to produce after-effects in both the news cycle and everyday life.
+June 2021 marked six full months into the year: six months of a new presidential administration, reckonings for racial injustice, and the unpredictably evolving post-coronavirus reality.
+Six more months of hindsight with which to clock what had happened the previous year, and also for evaluating how the events of 2020 continued to produce after-effects in both the news cycle and everyday life.

 Was faith in the stories we told about 2020, or was it missing?
-Six months later, are nuanced portraits of how faith informs our shared social life together still missing in action?
 What lessons can we draw from how religion in the United States captured the journalistic imagination over 2020?
-Our speakers will reflect on the stories we got right, the stories we got wrong, the stories that we missed, and the stories that are still happening today.
+In this conversation, our speakers reflected on the stories that media coverage got right, the stories it got wrong, the stories that it missed, and the stories that are still happening today.

 Pew Research Center

 Simran Jeet Singh

 Columnist, Religion News Service

 Joint Learning Initiative on Faith & Local Communities